kubrickfr/avsc-wiki/API.md

 ### `service.createServer([opts])`

 + `opts` {Object} Options:
-  + `errorFormatter(err)` {Function} Function called to serialize errors before sending them over the wire.
-The default will use an error's `rpcCode` attribute if it exists, otherwise the `'INTERNAL_SERVER_ERROR'` string.
   + `noCapitalize` {Boolean} By default, handler setters will be generated on the server using the convention `on<CapitalizedMessageName>` (e.g. message `resolveUrl` would correspond to `onResolveUrl`).
 Use this option to use